Healthy Homes Assessment Aotea

 Insulation Aotea

-Ceiling and underfloor insulation is required on all rental houses since July 1, 2019.
-Property managers and landlords must make sure that the insulation is in line with standards that are in line with the latest quality.
-In some cases, old ceiling insulation as well as insulation within the sub floor space may need to be added or replaced.
+Underfloor and ceiling insulation has been compulsory on all rental houses from 1 July 2019.
+Property managers and landlords have to make sure that the insulation is up to this new standard.
+In certain situations, the current ceiling insulation, or the insulation of the sub floor space might need to be filled with or replaced.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation is able to resist heat flow.
+The more R-value is higher, the higher the standard of insulation.

 Aotea Moisture Ingress & Drainage

-Properties that are rented must be equipped with efficient drainage to get rid of the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
-Making sure the water has a proper place to go and that it can’t linger underneath the structures is a crucial aspect of making sure your property is dry.
+Rental properties must be equipped with efficient drainage to remove storm water, surface water and groundwater, with the proper outfall or runoff.
+Making sure that the water has a location to go, and also that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.

-Alongside the drainage system that will prevent the ingress of moisture, if your property has an enclosed space between your floor and the surface, a ground moisture barrier must be installed if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture from entering, if your property has an enclosed space between floorboards and the ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.

-A ground moisture barrier is usually a sheet of polythene that is placed over the ground, in order to block any moisture in the ground from entering the structure.
-It also helps to prevent any damage to your underfloor insulation.
+An underground moisture barrier usually a sheet of polythene that is placed over the ground to stop any moisture that is present in the ground from accumulating into the property.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection